Marrrco7/ML-Anomaly-Detection/README.md

 ## Conclusion

 AI powered DevOps can be a game changer for modern practices.
-Implementing this techonologies requires careful planning, but the benefits are worth the effort.
+Implementing this technologies requires careful planning, but the benefits are worth the effort.
 By starting to adopt AI on DevOps, the teams can put a major focus on innovation rather than firefighting, allowing to expand the full potential of their infrastructure and applications.
 This pipeline succesfully integrates data collection, machine learning, real time inference, and alerting.
 By combining Prometheus, Grafana, and an autoencoder served via Flask, the system automatically flags anomalous behavior and ensures proactive incident response